You have no items in your shopping cart.

 Germination: 96%

-Test Date: 06/24
+Test Date: 06/2025

-Requires fertile slightly acid soil in a well drained location in the garden.
-Apply much and grass clippings, or straw around base of plant.
+Requires fertile soil in a well-drained location in the garden.
+Apply mulch, grass clippings, or straw around the base of the plant.

-Use RootBlast, Vegetable Alive, and Slow Release Fertilizer when transplanting outdoors.
-Periodically apply Miracle Gro.
+Use Slow Release (6 Month) Fertilizer when transplanting outdoors.
+Periodically apply Miracle-Gro.

 Protect ripening melons from damp ground by placing them on boards.
-Cut melons carefully from plants to prevent damaging the vines.
+Cut melons carefully from the plants to prevent damaging the vines.

 Scientific Name: Erysiphe betae